Resilience for refugees, IDPs, returnees and host communities in response to the protracted Syrian and Iraqi crises

 The resilience of individuals, communities and institutions is strengthened, enabling them to cope with the challenges caused by the ongoing crises in Syria and Iraq.

 The programme Qudra 2 is co-funded by the European Union (EU), Germany and Spain and is a symbol of European support to the neighbouring countries of Syria.
 It has been designed as a multi-partner action which builds on the combined strength and capacities of the EU and its Member States.
-The programme is jointly implemented by the Spanish Agency for International Development Cooperation (AECID), Belgian Technical Cooperation (ENABEL), Expertise France, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, and Hungarian Interchurch Aid.
+The programme is jointly implemented by the Spanish Agency for International Development Cooperation (AECID), Belgian Development Agency (Enabel), Expertise France, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, and Hungarian Interchurch Aid.
 In each country, it works closely with local political partners.

 Qudra 2 works in four major components: